maendeleolab/maendeleolab_internetGateway/README.md

 **9**  - Internet gateway resources do not cost you anything, but in case you decide to delete them.
 You can run the script **delete_resources.py**

-**Note:** The script deletes all the internet gateway resources that do not have any dependencies.
+**Note:** The script deletes the internet gateway name defined in delete_resources.py.

-This means, if internet gateway is not associated to a VPC route table, the subnets will be deleted.

 ```
 ./delete_resources.py or python3 delete_resources.py
 ```